SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

  ## Exercise 3.5 Messages Tab

 1. Resource consumption metrics of the executed SQL statement is available in the **Messages** tab.
+These provide further details into how long a query took to execute and how much memory was consumed.

     ![](images/Messages.png)